Protect Fiordland

 Many of Fiordland’s marine species are delicate and slow growing, so dive carefully and respect the environment you are in.
 Look but don’t touch – take care to avoid contact with marine life on the sheer rock walls of the fiords.
 Corals are protected species and may not be harmed or collected.

-See our User's Guide to the Fiordland Marine Area for more information about diving, including safety recommendations.
+See our Fiordland by Sea guide for more information about diving, including safety recommendations.

 Cruise ship restrictions